David Funchess: Trial

 At trial, prosecutors referred to Funchess as an "animal."
 A court-appointed psychiatrist, Dr. Ernest Miller, described Funchess as a "sociopath" who was "dangerous to society."

-The jury voted 10-2 in favor of recommending that Funchess be sentenced to death for the two murders.
+The jury voted 10–2 in favor of recommending that Funchess be sentenced to death for the two murders of Waldrop and Ragan.
 Circuit Judge Gordon A. Duncan agreed with the jury's recommendation.
-In imposing Funchess's death sentence, Duncan called his crimes "some of the most senseless, heinous, and horrible murders that have ever taken place in Jacksonville."
+In imposing Funchess's death sentence, Duncan called Funchess's crimes "some of the most senseless, heinous, and horrible murders that have ever taken place in Jacksonville."
 He called the murders "premeditated" and said, "The Defendant selected the place for a robbery and like a cobra, he carefully chose the time to strike while casually drinking a cup of coffee across the street from the scene of the crimes."
 He also acknowledged that McLeod was still in a persistent vegetative state.

 Funchess was formally sentenced to death for Waldrop's and Ragan's murders on July 18, 1975.
 He was transferred to Florida's death row on July 29 to await execution.